custom-components/pyscript/docs/reference.rst

 ``@state_trigger`` takes one or more string arguments that contain any expression based on one or more state variables, and evaluates to ``True`` or ``False`` (or non-zero or zero).
-Whenever the state variables mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to ``True`` (or non-zero).
-For each state variable, eg: ``domain.name``, the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.
+Whenever the state variables or attributes values mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to ``True`` (or non-zero).
+For each state variable,
+eg: ``domain.name``, the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.
+Attribute values can be used in the expression too, using the forms ``domain.name.attr`` and ``domain.name.old.attr`` for the new and old attribute values respectively.

 Multiple ``str_expr`` arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to ``True``.
 Any argument can alternatively be a list or set of strings, and